-SURVEILLANCE REQUIREMENTS SR 3.7.2.1

-This SR verifies that MSIV closure time is ≤ 5 seconds.
+SURVEILLANCE REQUIREMENTS SR 3.7.2.1 This SR verifies that MSIV closure time is ≤ 5 seconds on an actual or simulated actuation signal (from each actuator train).
 The MSIV closure time is assumed in the accident and containment analyses.
 This Surveillance is normally performed upon returning the unit to operation following a refueling outage.
 Based on ASME Code (Ref.
 5), the MSIVs are not closure time tested at power.
 The Frequency is in accordance with the Inservice Testing Program.
 This test is conducted in MODE 3 with the unit at operating temperature and pressure.
 This SR is modified by a Note.
 This Note allows entry into and operation in MODE 3 prior to performing the SR. This allows a delay of testing until MODE 3, to establish conditions consistent with those under which the acceptance criterion was generated.

-SR 3.7.2.2

-This SR verifies that each MSIV can close on an actual or simulated actuation signal.
+SR 3.7.2.2 This SR verifies that each actuator train can close its respective MSIV on an actual or simulated actuation signal.
 This Surveillance is normally performed upon returning the unit to operation following a refueling outage.
 The Surveillance Frequency is controlled under the Surveillance Frequency Control Program.
 This SR is modified by a Note.
 This Note allows entry into and operation in MODE 3 prior to performing the SR. This allows a delay of testing until MODE 3, to establish conditions consistent with those under which the acceptance criterion was generated.
 REFERENCES 1.
 UFSAR, Section 10.3.
 2. UFSAR, Section 15.1.5.
 3. UFSAR, Section 6.2.
 4. 10 CFR 50.67.
 5. ASME Code for Operation and Maintenance of Nuclear Power.